 Per IRS Publication 525 Taxable and Nontaxable Income, page 30:

-To determine if settlement amounts you receive by compromise or judgment need to be included in your income, you must consider the item that the settlement replaces.
-The character of the income as ordinary income or capital gain income depends on the nature of the underlying claim.
+Court awards and damages.
+To determine if settlement amounts you receive by compromise or judgment must be included in your income,you must consider the item that the settlement replaces.
+The character of the income as ordinary income or capital gain depends on the nature of the underlying claim.
 Include the following as ordinary income.

 - Interest on any award.